AmaanUsmani/UI-Design-Portfolio/Dubai-Airports-Happiness-Meter-Dashboard/README.md

 - The second page features an emotion heatmap, visualizing customer emotions across different areas of the airport.
 - The heatmap color codes areas based on customer emotions, with green indicating happiness and red representing anger or disappointment.
+- Staff can explore the heatmap for all areas of the airport, gaining insights into emotional patterns.
+- Additionally, this page provides individual camera statistics, including the number of faces detected, the majority emotion observed, and the average happiness percentage per camera.